Benbhoy1888/SET08103/Code of Conduct.md

 ### Group members: Emma Davidson, Andy Dickinson, Ben Loughery, and Tim Honisett
 <br>

+* All team members must pull the remote branch before pushing their commits so conflicts are resloved locally and therefore there are never conflicts on a remote branch
 * All meetings that are set should be attended unless unwell
 * Team members should have a continues communication with each other
 * This code of conduct for all team members for the software engineering methods, regardless of team member rank